hijikila/HiddenFounders/README.md

 >Some code optimizations

-I will be pleased if you test it out and hit me by your constructive reviews.
+I will be pleased if you test it out and hit me with your constructive reviews.